cnunlp/Chinese-Simile-Recognition-Dataset/README.md

 ## Introduction
 A *simile* is a figure of speech that directly compares two things using connecting words such as *like*, *as*, *than* in English and
-“像” or “犹如” in Chinese, and these words are called *comparators* (“喻词”).
+“像” or “犹如” in Chinese, and these words are called *comparators* (Hanks, 2012) (“喻词”).
 To some extent, simile is a special type of metaphor, but due to the use of comparators, it is much easier to locate compared with other types of metaphors.
 As a result, it is possible to collect and annotate large scale of simile sentences and investigate data driven simile recognition.
 Simile recognition task is to find simile sentences and extract simile components, i.e., the tenor (“本体”) and the vehicle (“喻体”).
 Here are some example sentences which contains "像", a most frequently used comparator in Chinese.

 | Sentence (with translated sentence) | Comment |
 | :----------------------- | ------: |